 Using a well-seasoned cast iron pan can be even better than a non-stick pan.
-If you have old rusty pans sitting around then following this method of stripping and seasoning a cast iron pan can easily bring it back to its original glory in three easy steps.
-Strip, season, bake!
-You’ll be sliding eggs outta the pan in no time.
+If you have old rusty pans sitting around, then a good solid stripping of the pan may be necessary.
+Learn how to strip and how to season a cast iron pan in this guide to bring your pans back to their original glory.

-So you’ve got a cast-iron pan, but maybe it’s not in tip-top shape… well don’t worry, it’s likely that it’s still salvageable!
-If you learned from us how to choose the best cast iron cookware (new or used), then stripping and reseasoning your cast iron will return it to its former glory.
+So you’ve got a cast-iron pan, but maybe it’s not in tip-top shape.
+Don’t worry, it’s likely salvageable!
+If you watched my video on how to choose the best cast iron cookware (new or used), then stripping and reseasoning your cast iron will return it to its former glory.

 How to Strip a Cast Iron Pan (2 ways)

 Using a Firepit or Wood-Burning Stove to Strip Cast Iron